14 Introduction to Infectious Diseases

 “Several infectious diseases are emerging and threatening human health worldwide.
 The burden of infectious diseases is undeniably a global issue, causing millions of deaths annually.”1

-The advent of machine learning (ML) has revolutionized the field of infectious disease research by providing robust tools for predicting outbreaks and understanding the dynamics of spread.
-In this chapter, we will enhance our understanding of these diseases and look at the effects on Disability-Adjusted Life Years (DALYs) by applying machine learning and data visualization techniques learned in previous chapters (Chapter 6 and Chapter 10).
+The advent of machine learning (ML) has revolutionised the field of infectious disease research by providing robust tools for predicting outbreaks and understanding the dynamics of spread.
+In this chapter, we will enhance our understanding of these diseases and look at the effects on Disability-Adjusted Life Years (DALYs) by applying machine learning and data visualisation techniques learned in previous chapters (Chapter 6 and Chapter 10).
 To further improve the knowledge of the impact of infectious diseases on global health, we will explore how integrating ML models can improve the accuracy of disease burden estimations and provide valuable insights into the impact of infectious diseases on public health.

 14.1 Infectious Diseases the Invisible Enemies

 Emerging infectious diseases are a global concern, causing millions of deaths annually.
-Understanding their behavior and predicting outbreaks is fundamental not only for public health but also for advancing prediction techniques that can be applied in other fields.
+Understanding their behaviour and predicting outbreaks is fundamental not only for public health but also for advancing prediction techniques that can be applied in other fields.

 Microorganisms, including bacteria and viruses, adapt and evolve at a rate much faster than humans.
 For example, the generation time for bacteria can be as short as 20–30 minutes, while viruses can replicate in even shorter time frames.
 This rapid adaptation allows pathogens to evolve quickly, developing resistance to treatments and evading the host’s immune system.